 it's meant to include anything that we might remember or associate

 its history into records and was

 literally a revolution of sound with records revolving at different

-and sign-posts related to the history of the phonograph that I have
+and sign-posts related to the history of the phonograph that are documented

 in 2001 as an internet site

-and an on-line scrapbook of phonograph memorabilia and phonograph
+and an on-line scrapbook of phonograph memorabilia and it continues

 I have used some images